Thomas Massie (planter): Military career

-Family, marriage, and post-war life
+Personal life

 After the war, Thomas Massie married Sarah "Sally" Cocke (1760–1838) in 1781.
-Sarah who was born at Bremo in Henrico County—the plantation owned by her family—was first-cousin once removed of brigadier general John Hartwell Cocke and great-granddaughter of Richard Cocke, an early Virginia planter who established a great social dynasty and who is an ancestor to many prominent Americans including Presidents George Washington, Thomas Jefferson, George H.W.
-Bush, George W. Bush, and to General Robert E. Lee.
-During their marriage, Sarah and Thomas had three sons together: Thomas Jr. born 1782, Henry born 1784, and William born 1795.
+Sarah had been born at her family's Bremo plantation in Henrico County.
+Descended from the First Families of Virginia through her great-grandfather Richard Cocke, an early Virginia planter, her first-cousin once removed was brigadier general John Hartwell Cocke.
+Sarah and Thomas had three sons together: Thomas Jr. born 1782, Henry born 1784, and William born 1795.
+Thomas Jr. was educated as a doctor, and William married three times, naming his only son (who never married) Thomas.

+Planter

-In the 1780s, Thomas and Sarah moved the family from Millwood in then Frederick County (now Clarke) to Nelson County, which was then still part of Amherst County.
-Although gifted land in Covington, Virginia, Ohio, and in Kentucky after the war, as administrator of his step-father-in-law's estate, he traveled to Nelson County to settle the estate before deciding to stay and purchase an addition 9,000 acres and built his plantation home called Level Green.
-When Nelson County was created from Amherst County in 1807, Thomas became one of the county's first magistrates.
+In the 1780s, Thomas and Sarah moved the family from Millwood in then Frederick County (now Clarke).
+By 1803 he settled on 3,111 acres on the Upper Tye River (a tributary of the James River) in what became Nelson County in 1807, which was earlier part of Amherst County.
+In between, for his military service Massie received land grants.
+In 1783 he obtained 2,333 acres.
+These lands were in the Scioto Valley in Ohio near what is the current city of Chillicothe, Ohio, as well as Kentucky, and near Covington, Virginia.
+As administrator of his step-father-in-law's estate, Massie traveled to Nelson County to settle the estate before deciding to stay and purchased an addition 9,000 acres and built his plantation home called "Level Green."

 Around 1814, using slave labor, he ordered the construction of Pharsalia, the plantation home built on the Massie estate in Nelson County as a wedding gift to his son William along with 1,400 acres of land.
 Thomas also gifted his son William his first twenty-one slaves for the property as part of the wedding present.

+Politician

+Upon Nelson County's creation from Amherst County in 1807, Massie became one of the new county's first magistrates.
+Nelson County voters thrice elected Massie as one of their representatives in the Virginia House of Delegates.
+He also was elected to the Virginia Constitutional Convention of 1829-1830.

+Death and legacy

-He continued to live at Level Green on the Massie estate until his death in 1834 at the age of 86.
+Massie continued to live at Level Green on the Massie estate until his death in 1834 at the age of 86.